SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Exercise: Write a number from 0 to 100 in English

-The next task is to write a **program that reads input data from the console**.
+The next problem is to write a **program that reads input data from the console**.
 As input data, enter a number in the range [**0 … 100**] and convert the number into a text.
 Output the text in English.

 #### Sample input and output